automenta/senars2b/USER_GUIDE.md

    - Check the web interface for connection status indicators

 2. **No results from input processing**
-   - Try rephrasing your input
+   - Try rephrasing your input to be more explicit about uncertainty
-   - Make sure your input contains clear statements, questions, or commands
+   - Make sure your input contains clear statements, questions, or commands with uncertainty considerations
    - Check that the system is properly started
-   - Use the `examples` command in CLI or check the Help tab in the web interface
+   - Use the `help` command in CLI or check the Help tab in the web interface

 3. **Performance issues**
    - Monitor agenda size with the status command